Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

 Click this button to delete the selected customer/supplier.

 - [SAVE]
-Click this button to save all changes in the selected customer/supplier.
+Click this button to save all changes made in the selected customer/supplier.

 ### Statistics

 *Accounting > Settings > Tab DEBTORS/CREDITORS > Tab Customer/supplier list > Select customer > Sub-tab Statistics*

-> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and more than one delivery address has been entered in the *Further addresses* tab.

 ![Statistics](../../Assets/Screenshots/RetailSuiteAccounting/Settings/CustomerSupplier/Statistics.png "[Statistics]")

+> [Info] This sub-tab is only displayed when selecting a customer in the *Customer/supplier* list and the customer has already placed at least one order.

 - *Statistic type*
 Click the drop-down list to select the statistics to be displayed.
 The following options are available: